allodoxaphobia/natpinning/README.md

 Current status:
 ===============
-- a rough first IRC test is created, follows a fully correct irc conversation up to a DCC chat request (DCC send will also be added)
+- a rough first IRC test is created, follows a fully correct IRC conversation up to a DCC chat request (DCC send will also be added)
 - a ftp server is created that supports natpinning test through PASV command and PORT command